[When CNN announced in the early evening of Monday, 9

 [The Great While Hope by Howard Sackler (1929-82) had débuted at Washington, D.C.’s Arena Stage on 7 December 1967 and ran through 14 January 1968 under the direction of Edwin Sherin (1930-2017).
 The production starred James Earl Jones as Jefferson and Jane Alexander as Eleanor Bachman.
 I don’t remember exactly when I saw it—with my folks undoubtedly—but I’d have come home to D.C. from college in Virginia for the Christmas-New Year holiday (and my 21st birthday) during the middle of its run.

 [The production moved to Broadway’s Alvin Theatre with the original cast largely intact, where it ran from 3 October 1968 to 31 January 1970 for 23 previews and 546 regular performances.
-Produced by Herman Levin (1907-90), it won the 1969 Pulitzer Prize for Drama (Sackler); three 1969 Tony Awards: Best Play (Sackler and Levin), Best Actor in Play (Jones), Best Featured Actress in a Play (Alexander); and two 1969 Drama Desk Awards: Outstanding Performance (Alexander and Jones), Outstanding Director (Sherin).
+Produced by Herman Levin (1907-90), it won the 1969 Pulitzer Prize for Drama (Sackler); three 1969 Tony Awards: Best Play (Sackler and Levin), Best Actor in a Play (Jones), Best Featured Actress in a Play (Alexander); and two 1969 Drama Desk Awards: Outstanding Performance (Alexander and Jones), Outstanding Director (Sherin).

 [As I’ve revealed before on Rick On Theater—I mention it in “A Broadway Baby” (22 September 2010), among other posts—I used to keep a mental list (I never wrote it down and I don’t keep the list anymore—I stopped in the late ‘70s) of the best individual performances I’d seen.
 It included Zero Mostel in A Funny Thing Happened on the Way to the Forum (which I saw at the National Theatre in D.C. where it premièred in 1962), Gwen Verdon in Sweet Charity (1966), Stacy Keach in Indians (which I saw at Arena where it began in 1969), Alec McCowen in Hadrian VII (1969), Ben Vereen in Pippin (1972), Virginia Capers in Raisin (1973), Jim Dale in Scapino!
 (1974), Henry Fonda in Clarence Darrow (1974), Anthony Hopkins in Equus (1974), Donald Sinden in London Assurance (1974), Meryl Streep in A Memory of Two Mondays/27 Wagons Full of Cotton (1976), Hume Cronyn and Jessica Tandy together in The Gin Game (1977), and (as I recounted in “Pat Carroll Pat Carroll Pat Carroll: A Tribute,” 14 and 17 August 2022) Pat Carroll in Gertrude Stein Gertrude Stein Gertrude Stein (1979).
 Jones’s Jack Jefferson was right at the top of that list.